Magique and Alpy

+Magique (Magic) and Alpy are the mascots of the 1992 Winter Olympics and Paralympics in Albertville.

+Characteristics

+Magique

-Magique (Magic) is the Olympic mascot of the 1992 Winter Olympics in Albertville and is a little imp in the shape of a star and a cube.
+Magique is a little imp in the shape of a star and a cube.
 It is created by Philippe Mairesse and was presented in 1989.
 His star shape symbolizes dreams and imagination.
 His colors come from the French flag, with a red hat and a blue costume.
 Magique was the first mascot that was not an animal since the 1976 Winter Olympics.
 Several studies, financed by the Organising Committee (OCOG), were conducted to find a name for the mascot, but in the end none was chosen.
 However, on re-reading his brief, his creator realised that the word “magique” appeared several times and the OCOG decided to name the mascot accordingly.

 The mascot had a pedagogical role: with the aim of informing the 7,924 Games volunteers, the OCOG opted for a computer-aided teaching programme.
 Magique appeared in the various teaching modules and games.

-Originally, the chosen mascot was a Chamois,a mountain goat, created by illustrator Michel Pirus.
+Originally, the chosen mascot was a Chamois, a mountain goat, created by illustrator Michel Pirus.
 This idea gave way to the star-shaped imp two years before the start of the Games.

+Alpy

+Alpy, designed by Vincent Thiebaut, represented the summit of the Grande Motte mountain in Tignes.
+Alpy was shown on a mono-ski to demonstrate its athleticism and the colours of white, green and blue were used to represent purity/snow, hope/nature and discipline/the lake.